antistatique/antistapress/README.md

 The theme is located in `/web/app/themes/THEME_NAME`.

 #### [lumberjack](https://github.com/Rareloop/lumberjack)
-We curently use the starter theme Lumberjack.
+This starter is largely inspired by the starter theme Lumberjack.
 It uses twig as a templating system.
 You'll get more info here

-The assets (js, css, vendors) are registered & linked in `lumberjack/src/Functions/Assets.php`
+The assets (js, css, vendors) are registered & linked in `app/src/Functions/Assets.php`

 ## 🚀 Deploy
 ```
 $ bundle install
 ```